 DIY Burrito Bowls

-I made these DIY burrito bowls with ground beef, but ground chicken or ground turkey would work well too, or you could make vegetarian by using black beans.
+These DIY burrito bowls call for ground beef, however, ground chicken or ground turkey would work well too.

 - 1 yellow onion, diced